 The rest of us thought nothing of it… Until Mom returned from the grocery store the following evening with a frozen berry pie to bake.
 That craving must have been much stronger than any of us realized!

-Although I flew home shortly after, I kept thinking about Mom and her pie… But before I started craving it as strongly as she did, I baked a batch of these Healthy Apple Pie Thumbprint Cookies to satisfy my sweet tooth!
-They’re so much easier to make, compared to baking a pie entirely from scratch, and have the same sweet, cozily spiced flavors as the traditional pie.
+Although I flew home shortly after, I kept thinking about Mom and her pie… But before I started craving it as strongly as she did, I baked a batch of these healthy apple pie cookies to satisfy my sweet tooth!

-Even better?
-They have built-in portion control!
-(In case you’re anything like Mom and me who feel tempted slice off an itty bitty sliver every time you walk through the kitchen… ?)
-Plus they contain no refined flour or sugar and only 42 calories!
+(In case you’re anything like me and feel tempted slice off an itty bitty sliver of pie nearly every time you walk through the kitchen… 😉 )

 You’ll start with one of my trusty cookie dough recipes.
 You’ll need white whole wheat flour (like this!), which has the same exact health benefits as regular whole wheat flour but a lighter taste and texture.
 That really lets the chewy texture of these cookies shine!
 Then for added softness and chewiness, you’ll whisk in a tiny bit of cornstarch.
 Such a nifty trick, isn’t it?